 The “upgrade” will replace the old client config with the new one.
 These clients will then connect to the new server.
 If you’ve use the same writeback file location in both the old and new configs then the clients will re-enroll using their existing client ID (which is stored in the writeback file).

-As always, you should test the process on a limited scale before applying it to all your clients.
+You should ALWAYS test any upgrade/downgrade/migration process on a limited scale before applying it broadly to all your clients.